simonw/shot-scraper/docs/javascript.md

   If a JavaScript error occurs an exit code of 1 will be returned.

 Options:
+  -i, --input TEXT                Read input JavaScript from this file or use
+                                  gh:username/script to load from
+                                  github.com/username/shot-scraper-
+                                  scripts/script.js
-  -i, --input FILENAME            Read input JavaScript from this file -a, --auth FILENAME             Path to JSON authentication context file -o, --output FILENAME           Save output JSON to this file -r, --raw                       Output JSON strings as raw text
+  -a, --auth FILENAME             Path to JSON authentication context file -o, --output FILENAME           Save output JSON to this file -r, --raw                       Output JSON strings as raw text